Cactoidal/Time-Crystal/contracts/README.md

 * godot - Game interface

-* lib.rs - Godot-Rust and ethers-rs used to format and decode calldata, openssl used for encryption and hashing
+* lib.rs - Godot-Rust and ethers-rs used to format and decode calldata, openssl used for encryption